- Costituzione del 1793 translation translator

 - Dello Spirito paratext author

-- Giornale de' patrioti d'Italia contributor
+- Giornale de' patrioti d'Italia journalist

 - Lezioni ad uso delle Scuole Normali di Francia, raccolte per mezzo dei stenografi e rivedute dai professori translation translator

-- Monitore Italiano contributor
+- Monitore Italiano journalist

 - Angelica Bazzoni translator